anthony-aylward/ucsd-bioinf-labs/README.md

   - lipidomic

 ## Second Aim
-Populate a database with information on faculty and their salient features, perhaps in .csv or .json format.
+Populate a database with information on faculty and their salient features, perhaps in .json format.
 Collect electronic submissions from students and interview faculty.

 ## Third Aim
 Wrap collected data with an intuitive and useful graphical interface.